Annapurna Devi

-Annapurna Devi (/bn/; 17 April 1927 – 13 October 2018) was an Indian surbahar player of Hindustani classical music.
-She was given the name 'Annapurna' by Maharaja Brijnath Singh of the former Maihar Estate, and it was by this name that she was popularly known.
-She was the daughter and disciple of Allauddin Khan, and the sister of Ustad Ali Akbar Khan.
+Annapurna Devi (/bn/; 17 April 1927 – 13 October 2018) was an Indian surbahar player of Hindustani classical music and music teacher.
+She was given the name 'Annapurna' by Maharaja Brijnath Singh of the former Maihar Estate, and it was by this name that she was popularly known by.
+She was the daughter and disciple of Ustad Allauddin Khan, and the sister of Ustad Ali Akbar Khan.
 Pandit Ravi Shankar was her first husband, with whom she had a son, Shubhendra Shankar, who was an artist and a sitarist.

 She was an extremely private person and was never interested in being a professional musician like the rest of her family.
 However, she was active throughout her life as a teacher to many other prominent musicians like Nikhil Banerjee, Hariprasad Chaurasia, Nityanand Haldipur, Sudhir Phadke and Sandhya Phadke.
 She was the only known female maestro of the surbahar in the 20th century.

 Biography

 Annapurna Devi was born on 17 April 1927 at Maihar, a princely state in Madhya Pradesh, India.
 (Note: There appears to be considerable confusion on her exact date of birth.
 In her authorised biography, the author notes that the circumstantial references point to Annapurna being born on the "Chaitra purnima day of the Bengali year of 1334 (1927)".
 But he finds no reliable accounts or documented evidence in support of this and chooses not to speculate.
 Newspaper articles cited here choose to only mention her birth year.
 One source notes that she was born on 23 April 1927 but provides no basis for this.
 According to the traditional Hindu calendar, Chaitra Purnima in 1927 fell on Sunday, 16 April 1927.)
 Her father, Ustad Alauddin Khan, was the royal court musician at the court of Maharaja Brijnath Singh of Maihar State.
 Since on the day of her birth, he was away, it was the Maharaja who named her 'Annapurna'.
 Since she was born Muslim, her Islamic name was Roshanara Khan.
 However, she was always addressed to as Annapurna at home, and this name was legally formalised when she converted to Hinduism on the day of her marriage to Ravi Shankar.

-Her father, Alauddin Khan was one of the disciples of Ustad Mohammad Wazir Khan, the last descendant of the Mian Tansen, and was therefore a musician of the Rampur Senia gharana.
-He went on to found of the Senia-Maihar gharana, which was a branch of the Rampur Senia gharana of Wazir Khan but with its own uniqueness as a result of the more eclectic erudition that Alauddin Khan himself had acquired in his life through many other gurus, his adherence to the Dhrupad style of playing, and his opennes and versatiliity of baaj or playing style.
+Her father, Alauddin Khan was one of the disciples of Ustad Mohammad Wazir Khan, the last descendant of the Mian Tansen, and was therefore a musician of the Rampur Senia Gharana.
+He went on to found the Senia-Maihar Gharana, which was a branch of the Rampur Senia Gharana of Wazir Khan but with its own uniqueness as a result of the more eclectic erudition that Alauddin Khan himself had acquired in his life through many other gurus, his adherence to the Dhrupad style of playing, and his openness and versatiliity of baaj or playing style.
 Her uncles, Fakir Aftabuddin Khan and Ayet Ali Khan, were also musicians in Shibpur.
 Her brother, Ustad Ali Akbar Khan, was a sarod maestro and was considered by many as a 'national treasure' in India.